FAQ – Frequently asked questions

 Bring a smaller backpack with a change of clothes and personal things needed for the trek.
 You can buy water along the way, but bring some with you if you choose to go off the main tourist trail.
 All homestays provide bed sheets, and towels and have mosquito nets over the bed but bring mosquito repellent for the evenings.
 Other things to bring: sun cream, extra toilet paper, snacks for the road, warm clothes if you trek in winter, early spring, or late autumn, and a swimsuit if you come in the summer.

 Where do I meet my guide?

-Most of the time you meet your guide in Sapa, she can come to your hotel or you meets in our office.
+Most of the time you meet your guide in Sapa, she can come to your hotel or you meet in our office.
 If you have booked a tour to any of the markets, with start from Lao Cai, your guide will meet you at the train station.

 Do you offer Herbal Bath?

-Yes, if you trek to Ta Phin villages you can have traditional Herbal Bath.
+Yes, if you trek to Ta Phin villages you can have a traditional Herbal Bath.
 You pay an extra fee directly to your host.

 Do you offer pick-up from Lao Cai to Sapa?